 Some of the most popular used for fabric lace include:

 - Wedding dresses

 - Table cloths

-As well as being a popular fabric to use for clothing, lace drapery fabric is often used for interiors.
-Curtains, drapes, throws, detailing and more.
+Lace is a popular fabric for clothing as well as interiors like curtains, drapes, throws, detailing and more.
 Lace drapery fabric can add distinction, sophistication, and effortless style to your home.
 When done in the right way, it can also be contemporary and fashionable.
 Long gone are the days of “old-fashioned” lace curtains.
 With modern designs and patterns, new life is breathed into fabric lace.

 Working with lace might seem like quite a traditional concept, but fabric lace truly has its place in the modern world.
 Fashion and design students are working with this distinct fabric, using it in their creations and catapulting it into contemporary fashion design.

 Sophie Hallette have been working with internationally renowned colleges around the world for several years.
 The Challenge pushed fashion and design students to make revolutionary creations using Sophie Hallette lace.
 12 finalists work on their own collections, to display them on the final catwalk show.